fuzzylogicxx/forex-web-app/README.md

 The app meets meets all of the challenge requirements which were as follows:
 - Provide a form to accept the user’s chosen base EUR value
-- Using the fixer.io​ API, get today’s latest exchange rates and show converted values in USD, EUR, JPY, GBP, AUD, CAD, CHF, CNY, SEK, and NZD.
+- Using the fixer.io​ API, get today’s latest exchange rates
+- Show converted values in USD, EUR, JPY, GBP, AUD, CAD, CHF, CNY, SEK, and NZD
-- Changing the base currency (EUR) amount re-calculates the exchange amounts for the listed currencies.
+- Changing the base currency (EUR) amount re-calculates the exchange amounts for the listed currencies
 - Currency rows are selectable.
-On selection of two rows, the app renders a table with the exchange rates of the selected currencies over the last 5 days period.
+On selection of two rows, the app renders a table with the exchange rates of the selected currencies over the last 5 days period
-- Uses both Ruby and JavaScript in a layered approach.
+- Use JavaScript or Ruby or both
-- Uses minimal CSS with no reliance on frameworks.
+- Use minimal CSS with no reliance on frameworks

 ## See it in action